Mortal Inheritance

 Mortal Inheritance is a Nigerian film produced by Zeb Ejiro, directed by Andy Amenechi and written by Bond Emeruwa.

 Plot

-Mortal Inheritance is a romantic drama about a woman dealing with sickle-cell anaemia, the plot also delves into cultural resistance to inter ethnic marriages in Nigeria.
+Mortal Inheritance is a romantic drama about a woman dealing with sickle-cell anaemia.
+The plot also delves into cultural resistance to inter-ethnic marriages in Nigeria.
 The protagonist of the story is Kemi, a Yoruba lady with sickle cell anemia, the part was played by Omotola Jalade-Ekeinde.
-She beat the odds of dying young as a sickle cell carrier and upon reaching adulthood, she fell in love with Chike, an Igbo man.
-But when she realised that Chike has the AS genotype or a sickle cell trait, she ended the relationship.
+She beats the odds of dying young as a sickle cell patient and upon reaching adulthood, falls in love with Chike, an Igbo man.
+When she realised that Chike has the AS genotype or sickle cell trait, she ends the relationship.